 Joe's Stone Crab Restaurant

 This 109-year-old restaurant is an institution and is thought to have started the stone crab craze that captures Miami to this day.
 Ordering the namesake stone crabs is a must, which are served with a mustard sauce that is a legend in its own right, but stone crabs aren’t the only notable item on the menu.
 From an assortment of seafood dishes to steaks to its famous fried chicken, there is something for all tastes.
 And don’t forget the sides: creamed spinach and coleslaw are favorites, but the hash browns and the roasted tomatoes are worth the order too.
 Don’t want to spend time waiting?
 Then head next door to Joe’s Takeaway and eat the same caliber claws at home.

 Abbalé Telavivian Kitchen

 From the team who brought Miami favorites like My Ceviche and Pura Vida comes a laidback Israeli and Mediterranean cafe quickly becoming a favorite in the South of Fifth neighborhood.
 At lunch and dinner, guests can find more hearty dishes like fattoush (bread salad), pitas stuffed with falafel and lamb kofta (meatball), and whole roasted branzino, which can be paired with a large selection of Israeli wines.

 RED South Beach

-This South Beach steakhouse has gotten new larger digs over the past year but is still best known for serving up high-caliber steaks with equally impressive sides.
-The best course of action?
-Opt for a cut of meat, like the 40-day aged Kansas City bone-in strip, with a side of the restaurant’s popular lobster macaroni and cheese or truffle whipped potatoes.
+This South Beach steakhouse has gotten new larger digs, but is still best known for serving up high-caliber steaks with equally impressive sides.
+What is the best course of action?
+Opt for a cut of meat, like the 40-day aged Kansas City bone-in strip, with a side of the restaurant’s beloved lobster macaroni and cheese or truffle whipped potatoes.